Jose Siri Player Props: Rays vs. Rangers

 Jose Siri At The Plate

-- Siri has reached base via a hit in 23 games this season (of 37 played), and had multiple hits in five of those games.
+- Siri has picked up a hit in 23 of 38 games this year, with multiple hits five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.